 Whatever niche you’re in, your audience is always looking for tutorials.
 If you don’t offer that knowledge, your competitor will and that’s how you lose traffic.

 By creating a detailed blog post about how to solve their problem, people trust that you know what you’re doing.
 They’ll be willing to pay you a pretty penny based on that trust.
-One of my best performing blog posts is a tutorial on “How to start a blog”
+Most of my best performing blog posts are how to tutorial type articles.

 Expert round-ups are basically blog posts that feature the insights of various industry pros.

 Your expert round-up journey begins with settling on a topic.
 Next, get multiple experts in your space to make their contributions.
 Combine these contributions into a captivating blog post and people will soon be flocking to your blog.

 In addition, expert round-ups build your blog’s authority, which ultimately translates to tons of organic traffic.

 Here is an example for Expert roundup post on Blogging tools